 1.With the required SPS active, open the Properties dialog (File | Properties).

 2.Check the Embed Images for RTF and Word 2007+ check box (default setting is checked).
-Note that images will only be embedded if XSLT 2.0 is set as the XSLT version of the active SPS.
+Note that images will only be embedded if XSLT 2.0 or 3.0 is set as the XSLT version of the active SPS.

 3.Click OK and save the SPS.
 The setting is saved for the active SPS.